 IP Australia, the Australian Government department that manages Intellectual Property Rights in Australia has released a report on the state of play of Intellectual Property Rights in Australia up to the start of 20141.
-A brief Summary is set out below and a full copy of the report can be found at this link.

 The Australian economy continues to perform strongly when compared to other G20 Nations.
 The Global Intellectual Property Index has Australia placed 5th.2

 Last year was a particularly active year for IP in Australia with the IP Laws Amendment (“Raising the Bar”) Act 2012 introduced on 15 April 2013, further development of the Trans-Tasman (Australia and New Zealand) agreement to pursue a single IP offering and the implementation of electronic filing and correspondence with IP Australia.
 Spruson and Ferguson was the first firm to file electronically with IP Australia and the IP Office of New Zealand (IPONZ) using the new B2B systems.

 According to the report3, in Australia the demand for patents in 2013 was up 13 percent, designs grew by 7 percent, plant breeders rights were up 9 percent and trademark filings were steady.
 The increase in demand for patents could be attributed to the introduction of the “Raising the Bar” Act which most likely brought forward the filing of a substantial number of cases.